jj05y/Final-Year-Project-Theorem-Proving-Assitant/README.md

 # Theorem Proving Assistant

 A graphical software package for proving theorems in the style developed by Djysktra.
 This is a work in progress, at times it may be buggy.
-It is not complete or 100% correct but functional.
+It is not proven 100% correct but seems so and is functional.

 ## Run Instructions
 - run: